garrandall/popular-music-data/tracks/a-little-bit-of-soap-the-exciters.md

 Will washed away her powder on your cheek
 A little bit of soap
 Will never neverever ever begin
-To take away the hurt that i feel
+To take away the hurt that I feel
-And i know through the lonely years
+And I know through the lonely years
 A little bit of soap
 Will never washed away my tears